 Upcoming events

-Join grad students from聽Art History, Cinema, Creative Writing, Music, and Theatre聽for a relaxed evening of sharing work and ideas.
-Perform, read, show, tell, or present anything you鈥檝e been working on (or thinking about).
+Then: a relaxed GradShare session where students can perform, read, show, tell, or present anything they鈥檝e been working on (or thinking about).

 Thursday, February 12, 6pm - 8pm